Diverse Picture Books about Mothers

 Missing Mummy by Rebecca Cobb

 Realising her mother isn’t coming back, a girl experiences a range of emotions, from being scared, angry, guilty and lonely.
 The people in her life show her how special she was to her mommy and how her mommy will always be special to her.
+Reinforces themes of acceptance, bereavement and emotions.

 No David! by David Shannon

-David is a boy who breaks the rules; flooding the bath, jumping on the bed, and breaking a vase.
-His mum repeatedly says “No!” until David apologises and he gets his mother's forgiveness.
+David is a boy who breaks the rules, flooding the bath, jumping on the bed, and breaking a vase.
+His mum repeatedly says “No!” until David apologises, and he gets his mother's forgiveness.

-Promotes themes of self-management, love and forgiveness.
+Promotes discussions on responsible decision-making, manners, love and forgiveness.

 Pecan Pie Baby by Jacqueline Woodson